-Cardinal and Ordinal Numbers Chart - Math is Fun A Cardinal Number is a number that says how many of something there are, such as one, two, three, four, five An Ordinal Number is a number that tells the position of something in a list, such as 1st, 2nd, 3rd, 4th, 5th etc Most ordinal numbers end in "th" except when the final word is:
+Cardinal and Ordinal Numbers Chart - Math is Fun An Ordinal Number is a number that tells the position of something in a list, such as 1st, 2nd, 3rd, 4th, 5th and so on Most ordinal numbers end in "th" except when the final word is: Note also that a Cardinal ending in "-y" becomes "-ieth" for the Ordinal

 How To Write Ordinal Numbers | Britannica Dictionary When writing ordinal numbers such as 1st, 2nd, 3rd, etc you should use the last two letters on the word as it would be if you wrote out the whole word Below are the ordinal numbers both written out and with digits for 1-20 As you can see, 1st, 2nd, and 3rd use -st, -nd, and -rd, but 4th-20th use -th

-10th or 10st? - Spelling Which Is Correct How To Spell Correct spelling, explanation: 10th is an ordinal number that appears after 8th and before 9th It’s worth remembering that only the first three ordinal numbers look different as they are formed as 1st, 2nd, and 3rd All the other numbers take the -th ending as in the 8th, 9th, or 10th
+10th vs 10st? - Spelling Which Is Correct How To Spell Correct spelling, explanation: 10th is an ordinal number that comes between 9th and 11th As all the ordinal numbers – except 1st, 2nd, and 3rd – it’s formed by adding the -th ending, which gives the correct form 10th

 Ordinal Numbers | Learn English This page shows how we make and say the ordinal numbers like 1st, 2nd, 3rd in English Vocabulary for ESL learners and teachers